Skip to main content

 Make games with EaselEasel

-Learn to code by making games you can play together
+It's never been so easy to code games you can play together!

 Easel is a 2D game programming language designed to match how humans, not computers, think about game logic.
 Most game engines make you think in the frame-by-frame model to match how computers run games.
-Easel instead uses a behavior-oriented, event-driven and hierarchical model which is designed to match how humans think about game logic.
-This makes Easel code much easier to figure out, even if you've never coded before!
-How much can you figure out from the code example below?
+Easel instead uses a hierarchical, event-driven and concurrent model designed to match how humans think about game logic.
+That's why experienced programmers find Easel refreshingly productive, but also why beginners find it approachable and fun!

 SpawnEachPlayer owner {